ibm-cloud-docs/monitoring/change_kube_agent.md

 {:important: .important}
 {:download: .download}

-# Customizing the Kubernetes Sysdig agent
+# Customizing Kubernetes Sysdig agents
 {: #change_kube_agent}

 In {{site.data.keyword.mon_full_notm}}, you can customize the Sysdig agent configuration to set a log level, block ports, include or exclude metric data, add or remove events, and filter out containers.